Real1tyy/Prisma-Calendar/docs-site/docs/features/recurring-dsl.md

 - **More instances**: Generate extra instances for critical recurring events you need to plan far ahead (e.g., weekly standups, important check-ins)
 - **Fewer instances**: Reduce clutter for infrequent events (e.g., 1 instance for yearly reviews)
 - **No override**: Omit the property to use the global setting (recommended for most events)

+**Dynamic Updates**: If you change the future instances count for an existing recurring event and reload Obsidian, the plugin will automatically generate additional physical instances as needed to match the new target count.

 **Note**: The property name `Future Instances Count` can be customized in Settings → Properties → "Future instances count property".